8x8Cloud/Chefless/README.md

 > cd ..
 ```

-Then, build your container:
+You can now build your container.
+You should also use the `--no-cache` flag for `docker-compose up` if you are iterating upon a previously built container.
+Execute the commands below to build and run your container and to find its unique container ID:

 ```bash
 > docker-compose up -d --build
 > docker ps
 ```

 Make a note of the container ID of nochef_baseapp shown by `docker ps`.
-Once the container has finished running (`docker ps` will stop listing it when it finishes), run these next commands to commit the container as an image:
+Once the container has finished running (`docker ps` will stop listing it when it finishes), run this next command to commit the container as an image:

 ```bash
 > docker commit CONTAINER_ID baseapp